anhaidgroup/active_matcher/doc/usage-guides/usage-guide-cluster.md

 ### Step 14: Running the Python Program

-You have finished writing a Python program for matching with ActiveMatcher, using a cluster.
+You have finished writing a Python program for ActiveMatcher, using a cluster.
 (You can see the complete Python file [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/am_cluster_example.py).)

-***revise this part***
-In order to run this on a cluster, we can use the following command from the root directory (you can always get to the root directory by typing `cd` into the terminal).
+To run this program, on the Spark master node, go to the root directory (you can always get to this directory by typing 'cd' into a terminal on the Spark master node).
+Then execute the following:

-**Note**: This command assumes that the directory structure is the same as ours, and if you followed our installation guide, it will be the same.
-Otherwise you should change the directory /home/ubuntu/dblp_acm/am_cluster_example.py specified below.

 ```
 spark/bin/spark-submit \
   --master {url of Spark Master} \
   --deploy-mode client
   /home/ubuntu/dblp_acm/am_cluster_example.py
 ```
+If you have followed our installation guide, the path /home/ubuntu/dblp_acm/am_cluster_example.py should be correct.
+Otherwise you should change it to the correct path.
+Note that the path to the directory dblp_acm must be the same for all nodes in your cluster: master and workers (otherwise the processes on some nodes may not be able to read the data files).

 ### Additional Discussion

-***Fix this part after fixing it in the single machine case***

 As labeling occurs in seed selection and active learning, ActiveMatcher saves labeled examples.
-This way, if a user is unable to complete labeling in one sitting for any reason, ActiveMatcher can load in the examples that have already been labeled.
-As a default, labeled examples are written to a file called ‘active-matcher-training-data.parquet’ in the directory where the Spark job was submitted on the master node.
-In our example, this would mean ‘active-matcher-training-data.parquet’ will live within the ‘/home/ubuntu/’ folder on the master node.
-If you desire, you can change where the training data is saved and loaded from.
+This way, if a user is unable to complete labeling in one sitting for any reason, ActiveMatcher can load in the examples that have already been labeled (as we discuss below).

+By default, the labeled examples are written to a file called ‘active-matcher-training-data.parquet’ in the directory where the Spark job was submitted on the master node.
+In our example, this means that ‘active-matcher-training-data.parquet’ will live within the ‘/home/ubuntu/’ folder on the master node.

+You can change where the training data is saved and loaded from.
 To do so, pass in an argument called ‘parquet_file_path’ to the select_seeds function and the call to active learning.
 For example, to use the file name ‘labeled-data.parquet’ instead of ‘active-matcher-training-data.parquet’, the call to select_seeds would be:
 ```
 seeds = select_seeds(fvs, 50, labeler, 'score', parquet_file_path='labeled-data.parquet')
 ```